Rare Diseases Now - Great care for rare

 RDNow seeks an enthusiastic PhD student passionate about rare diseases for a project examining a key question in the rare disease field.
 Scope of potential projects includes novel genomic testing methods and analysis strategies, developing pathways for registries to study the natural history of a rare disease and linking to clinical trials and therapies.
+Qualitative researchers are also welcome to make contact to explore opportunities in this program.
 The student will address these challenges by being a member of the RDNow team to develop systems to improve access to rare disease diagnosis, linking new discoveries to natural history studies and clinical trials, and facilitate the broadening of genomic expertise into multiple RCH Departments.

 This project would suit an individual with a paediatric clinical background or undergraduate, postgraduate, or vocational genetics/genomics experience.
 A keen interest in rare diseases is essential.
 A publication track record in rare diseases or genomics is highly desirable.
 The successful applicant will develop collaborative relationships with RCH clinicians, MCRI scientists, the VCGS laboratory team and bioinformaticians.